Polyarteritis nodosa is a form of vasculitis involving inflammation of medium-sized arteries.

 Other immunosuppressants

 Treatment of polyarteritis nodosa is aimed at preventing damage from developing but often cannot reverse damage that has already occurred.
 Treatment depends on the severity of the disorder.
-Any drugs that may have triggered the disorder are stopped.
+Any medications that may have triggered the disorder are stopped.

 Other treatments, such as those used to control high blood pressure, are often needed to prevent damage to internal organs.